Girl Scout Cookies are Back!

 - Use 100% real cocoa in Thin Mints, Samoas, Tagalongs, and S’mores

 - Uses sustainable Palm Oil

 The Big 3 – Thin Mint, Samoa, Tagalong

 The top 3 cookie sellers are the Thin Mint, Samoa, and Tagalong.
 The Thin Mint leads the way with the Samoa and Tagalong roughly even.
 We’ve noticed that some families are Samoa families and some are Tagalong families.
 We’re a Samoa family, but my daughter gets a decent number of Tagalong orders since my brother-in-law’s family is a Tagalong family.

-Last year, Girl Scouts introduced the S’mores Cookie, but it was not sold in our council.
-This year we are selling the S’mores cookie!
+The S’mores Cookie was introduced in our council last year.
 The cookie is made with specialty ingredients from small farms and natural flavors.
 This does make the cookie more expensive.
 They sell for $6/box in our council.

 Toffee-Tastic Gluten Free Cookie

 GSHOM first offered the Gluten Free Toffee-Tastic cookie in 2015.
 Toffee-Tastic sells for $6/box because of the increased cost of producing a gluten free cookie.